 - Using data and questionnaires to evaluate your current approach

 - Making the most of kickoff meetings with hiring managers

 - Building up your talent pipeline

 - Switching background check providers

 Want to know more about why a background check is important when hiring?
-Take a look at our blog on how the right provider can benefit your HR department!
+Take a look at the rest of our series on how the right background check provider can benefit your HR department!